zavolanlab/zarp/docs/guides/outputs.md

     └── zpca
 ```

-A descrpition of the different directories is shown below:
+A description of the different directories is shown below:

 - `results`: The main output directory for the ZARP workflow.
     - `mus_musculus`: A subdirectory for the organism-specific results.